morey-tech/managed-argocd-lab-template/README.md

   - [5.1.
 Create an App of Apps.](#51-create-an-app-of-apps)

 ## 1. Lab Scenario
-You are a Kubernetes cluster administrator.
-In your organization, developers deploy containerized applications, using Helm charts.
-The charts are managed in a GitHub repo by the developers.
-The developers manually deploy the charts, by running `helm` commands directly against the cluster.

-This lab will walk you through implementing Argo CD to manage the deployment of the Helm charts in a declaritive fashion.

 To prepare for the lab scenario, you can think of what to name your *organization* and *environment*.
 For example, your *organization* could be your GitHub username and your *environment* “staging”.